Safely Using Wegovy for Weight Loss Without a Gallbladder

 - Behavioral strategies for maintaining healthy habits

-With commitment to your plan, it’s possible to keep the weight off long-term after Wegovy.
+With commitment to your plan, its possible to keep the weight off long-term after Wegovy.

 The Bottom Line